Denis Kendall: National Archive files

 As a result of Beaverbrook's intervention, Kendall's letters were intercepted, as were those of his wife, Virginia.
 She despaired of his lavish lifestyle; and in one letter to a US friend, wrote: "...[he] has completely lost his head... has one woman friend after another... spends thousands on silver and diamonds... some day the British people will want to know what is happening".

 The Security Service MI5, continued to watch his activities, and expressed concerns that he was carelessly revealing wartime production figures in his election hustings speeches in a way that breached the Official Secrets and the Defence of the Realm Acts.
 Kendall's popularity however, thwarted any attempt to arrest him.

 The files cover Kendall's election in 1942, including copies and summaries of his speeches.
 His victory was a surprise.
 He had initially been supported by the local Labour Party, which then withdrew support on orders from headquarters.
 A file minute of 14 September 1944 summarises the low opinion in which the Service held him "The not very satisfactory Member of Parliament is said to boast that he can get his own way on everything."
 A copy of the Picture Post article featuring the interview is included in the National Archives files.
-The files go on to record speculation about his presumed post-war gun running and smuggling activities in India, the Netherlands and Palestine, involving Kendall's boat, which had a double hull for concealing illicit items.
+The files go on to record speculation about his presumed post-war gun running and smuggling activities in India, the Netherlands and Palestine, involving Kendall's boat "Tao Tien", which had a double hull for concealing illicit items.

 In 1949 a court ordered him to repay £15,000 provided by a private donor as an investment, but which he tried to use to pay off creditors.
 The security files also disclose that MI5 also kept close eyes on another company, Russian Oil Products, which was suspected of being a cover for Soviet espionage though Kendall's involvement, if any, is unclear.
 The company was sold to Regent Oil Company in 1948, the forebear of Texaco in the UK.

 Kendall lost his seat as an MP at the 1950 election.
 Interest in him appears to have declined after 1953.
 The files contain summary reports of his ongoing activities, and a career summary from 1950 concludes that"during the war he was involved in the Black Market and there is in fact little doubt that he is a currency smuggler".
 The files record his close association with leading right-wing extremists throughout.